An informal affair

 Relaxed ambiance with great service

-We have an all-day light snack menu served daily from 1 pm – 6 pm.
+We serve a light snack menu daily from 1 pm – 5.30 pm.

 Killarney Brewing Company